-What is Work in Progress (WIP)?
+What is Work in Progress (WIP) for marine business?

-How Do We Calculate WIP?
+How Do We Calculate WIP in Marine Businesses?

 We calculate Labor WIP using the employee’s current hourly rate plus the cost of benefits for that employee.

 We calculate Material WIP using the actual cost and amount of materials used on the project.
-An example of this is a technician that uses a half a gallon of Epoxy Resin that cost the company $60.00/gallon generates $30.00 WIP.
+An example of this is a boat technician that uses a half a gallon of Epoxy Resin that cost the company $60.00/gallon generates $30.00 WIP.

-Depending on the accounting software used, WIP can be accrued and reported on financial statements automatically.
+Depending on the marine accounting software used, WIP can be accrued and reported on financial statements automatically.
 This will eliminate the need for the manual journal entry and reduce the chance of errors.
-Some programs calculate WIP at retail and others at cost.
+Some marine management software calculate WIP at retail and others at cost.

-To effectively manage a project’s budget/estimate, project managers must know what has been billed and what is available to bill (WIP).
-Project managers can utilize this information to proactively manage a project’s budget, help guide billing, and help identify any potential overruns.
+To effectively manage a project’s budget/estimate, marine project managers must know what has been billed and what is available to bill (WIP).
+Marine project managers can utilize this information to proactively manage a project’s budget, help guide billing, and help identify any potential overruns.

-I have worked with a couple of companies that routinely evaluates the aging of their WIP.
-Projects with WIP that are 15 or 30 days or older, for example will prompt the questions of “why have these projects not been billed?”, “is it billable?”, and “is it collectable?”
+I have worked with a couple of marine oriented companies that routinely evaluates the aging of their WIP.
+Projects with WIP that are 15 or 30 days or older, for example will prompt the questions of “why have these marine projects not been billed?”, “is it billable?”, and “is it collectable?”

-Do I have to track WIP?
+Do I have to track WIP in my Marine Business?

-What I warn my clients who choose not to track WIP is that they are opening their company up to susceptibility on two primary fronts:
+What I warn my clients who choose not to track WIP with boatyard management software is that they are opening their company up to susceptibility on two primary fronts: